ministryofjustice/data-engineering-support-rota/README.md

 - Google Calendar API connection settings.
   - There are three default calendar IDs, `dev-1`, `dev-2` and `prod`, update the `calendar` value to one of these.
+- The support team which is made up of two groups and defined as those that are and aren't G7s.
+  - Update the team if needed and select which group to start a cycle with.
 - The start date and the number of cycles you want the calendar to run for.
   - It's not compulsory but if updating an existing calendar, you should set the start date to begin when the cycle switches from G7s to everyone else, or vice versa.
   - One cycle is the number of days equal to the total number of individuals in the support team.
-- The support team which made up of two groups and defined as those that are and aren't G7s.
-  - Update the team if needed and select which group to start a cycle with.

 Login credentials for the moj.data.engineering.dev@gmail.com account which has the Google Calendar API enabled are stored in LastPass.
 Have these ready for the next step.